 He contimues, “I think that hell is kept at bay one person at a time and I do believe that people have a divine destiny and one of the proper elements of our divine destiny is to keep hell at bay...”
 And he says, “you do that as a consequence of your choices as an individual...”
 And then he goes on to say, “I also believe that every single individual is in that up to their necks.”

-Then he quotes some other philosopher of sort which I can't make out the name, who said that every man is responsible not only for everything he does but for every one else does... to which he comments that to be insane.
+Then he quotes some other philosopher of sort which I can't make out the name, who said that every man is responsible not only for everything he does but for what every one else does... to which he comments that to be insane.
 But continues with “... and I think there's something true in that we each have an archetypal destiny and the faith of the world rests on each person's shoulders...”

 Without interruption, his thought moves on to “... when I'm travelling around the world talking to people, I'm trying to tell them that – it's like – no, you don't understand this is up to you... now I don't understand how it can be up to you because it's also up to me and I don't exactly see how it can be equally and finally up to both of us but that's ok there's lots of things about the world that I don't understand and I suppose being – what would you say – touched by a spark of divinity which is, I suppose, what characterizes us, each of us bares an infinite responsibility, and people need to know that and this is no game.”